Wonder if your homeschool (and you) could benefit from deschooling?

 But, maybe you’re just not sure if you totally get this whole homeschool thing.
 It sounds great in theory but does it actually work?
 And will your family be able to let go and let learning happen at home?

-To get your deschooling checklist, simply click on the image below.
-You will receive an instant download (click and print!) to use at your convenience.
+To get your deschooling checklist, simply tap on the image below.
+You’ll receive an a printable checklist to use at your convenience.
 You might want to print off a few copies, one for each member of your family.
 Take as much time as you need to truly consider if deschooling is a good choice for your family.

-And if you know of any new homeschoolers or families interested in making the transition from public school to homeschool, please share this post with them!
+And if you know of any new homeschoolers or families interested in making the transition from the public school environment to homeschool, please share this post with them!

-So, what questions do you have about deschooling?
+So, what questions do you have about deschooling and how it can help your homeschool journey?

-Do you think you could benefit from deschooling?
+Do you think you could benefit from deschooling (and helpful resources for it)?